NOTE: Certain information in this article may be missing or out of date. We are in the process of updating the content.

 When you connect Grow to a Dropbox Business Account you may get a note saying the app can consume your upload API quota.
-Grow does not use any upload API calls.
-Grow will not affect, nor be affected by any upload API limit Dropbox imposes.
+Since Grow does not use any upload API calls, Grow will not affect, nor be affected by any upload API limit Dropbox imposes.

 Make sure that the files you want to use in your Grow metrics are synced folders in Dropbox.
 If they aren't, your metrics won't automatically reflect changes made to the Dropbox file.
 If they are not syncing check the following:

 - Is your Dropbox folder syncing with your Dropbox online account?
 Dropbox has selective syncing meaning you can select specific folders that will sync or not.
 Make sure the file and folder that you are editing is actually syncing with your Dropbox online.
-Dropbox has a good article about selective sync here.
+Dropbox has a helpful article about selective sync.

 - Is your Dropbox account connected to Grow?
 Sometimes Dropbox and Grow will stop talking to each other.
 Click on the Report which contains your Dropbox data and then click the Data Settings tab and make sure your account is connected.